andrewwu-dev/Smart-LED-Board/README.md

 # **LED Board**
 LED pledge board that lights up based on where you look.
-The LED's and picamera are controlled by a raspberry pi.
+The LED's and camera are controlled by a raspberry pi on the backside of the board.
+There is a small camera hidden in the center of the board that captures video which will be used by a python script to determine the pitch, yaw, roll of the person's head.

 [![](http://img.youtube.com/vi/ELXCX4X0leI/0.jpg)](http://www.youtube.com/watch?v=ELXCX4X0leI "Demo 2")